toddgaron/NBA/README.md

 The notebook ArbitraryScoring looks at building a way to reevaluate the previous season based on different scoring systems, like adding a 4 point line.
 ArbitraryScoringApp is the beginning a flask app integrating these results.
 Some current difficulties:
 - What other stats do we want to see
 - How to go from one shot distribution to another
-- Add a text box on the results page